mistaka0s/talks-using_ansible_effectively_for_deployments/markdown.md

 .right-column[
 The trend towards public clouds and virtualized instances means that servers no longer exist for long periods of time.

-Having these statically defined in your source code means you end up spending a lot of time managing inventory - could change many times a day.
+Having these statically defined in your source code means you end up spending a lot of time managing inventory - which could change many times daily.

 ```
 Ansible can pull inventory information from dynamic sources